Byzantine–Ottoman wars: Rise of the Ottomans: 1265–1328

 Following the Byzantine reconquest of Constantinople in 1261, the Byzantine Empire was left in an isolated position.
 There was plenty of talk among the remaining Latin duchies of the Greek mainland and other regions of retaking Constantinople for the Latin Empire whilst to the north another significant threat came from Serbian expansion into the Balkans by king Stefan Uroš I.

 What was once a strong frontier under the Komnenian dynasty at the Danube river now threatened Constantinople itself.
 To solve these problems, Michael VIII began consolidating his rule; he had the younger co-emperor John IV blinded, which resulted in much resentment.
 To counter this, the Byzantine Emperor installed a new Patriarch of Constantinople, Germanus III, ordering him to lift an excommunication that had been placed against him by the former Patriarch Arsenios Autoreianos and to submit to the authority of Rome in order to alleviate the Latin threat.
 As the Byzantine Empire continued the conquest of Latin territory, the Turks under Osman I began their raids into Byzantine Anatolia; Söğüt and Eskişehir were taken in 1265 and 1289 respectively.
 Michael Palaiologos was unable to deal with these early setbacks due to the need to transfer troops to the West.
 In 1282, Michael Palaiologos died and his son Andronikos II took power.
 The death of the old Byzantine Emperor came as a relief for the society at large; his policy of Latin appeasement to the Church in Rome, heavy taxation and military expenditure placed a severe burden on the people.
-As the Ottoman Turks began taking land from the Empire, they were seen as liberators of Anatolians and many soon converted to Islam undermining the Byzantine's Orthodox power base.
+As the Ottoman Turks began taking land from the Empire, they were seen as liberators by some Anatolians and a significant minority converted to Islam, undermining the Byzantine's Orthodox power base.